polterguy/polterguy.github.io/index.md

 the future.
 The task manager allows you to easily manage your tasks, edit them, and create new tasks as you see fit.

-Due to its dynamic nature, the task manager is also a perfect foundation for your own business process workflows, where functionality is dynamically built and executed by _"triggers"_ occurring in your own code.

 ## Plugins

-Magic Cloud also contains its own _"marketplace"_ allowing you to rapidly install some plugin solving some particular need you might have in your own applications.
+Magic Cloud also contains its own _"App Store"_, allowing you to rapidly install some plugin solving some particular need you might have in your own applications.
 Some example plugins are listed below;

 * Stripe payment integrations
 * Registration workflow actions
 * Several example SQLite databases
-* Etc, etc, etc - [Contact us](mailto:team@ainiro.io) if you need something specific we still haven't built
+* Etc, etc, etc

 ## The integrated log